 Early Life

 Sidney Kimmel was born in Philadelphia, Pennsylvania, in 1928, to a Jewish family.
-His father was a cab driver.
-He attended Temple University but did not graduate.
-His humble beginnings during the Great Depression shaped his ambition and generous spirit.
+His father worked as a cab driver.
+Kimmel attended Temple University but did not graduate.
+He served in the U.S. Army for two tours of duty before starting his career.

 Rise to Success